MAT-IV/MAT-IV.github.io/teams.md

       <h2>SAE Aero Design – Team Lead - 1st Place Overall</h2>
       <p class="team-meta">Role: Team Lead · Season: 2023–2024</p>
       <p>
-        As Structural and Material Science (SMS) Sub-Team Advisor for the 2023–2024 Texas A&M SAE Aero Design Micro Class team, I mentored the structural leadership while contributing to the design and manufacturing of a Warren-truss fuselage, truss-spar wing, and lightweight empennage for a high-performance aircraft optimized for short takeoff, high payload fraction, and robust stability.
-My role combined technical coaching on structural architecture and analysis methods with hands-on support in developing manufacturable, test-validated structures aligned with the team’s Key Performance Parameter framework.
+        As Structural and Material Science (SMS) Sub-Team Advisor for the 2023–2024 Texas A&M SAE Aero Design Micro Class team, I mentored the structural leadership while contributing to the design and manufacturing of a Warren-truss fuselage, truss-spar wing, and lightweight empennage.
+The aircraft was optimized for short takeoff, high payload fraction, and stable flight characteristics.
+My role combined technical guidance on structural architecture, analysis workflows, and risk-based trade studies with hands-on support in developing structures that were manufacturable, test-validated, and aligned with the team’s Key Performance Parameters.
       </p>
       <ul>
-        <li>Advised the SMS leadership on structural strategy, analysis workflows, and risk-informed decision-making, helping shape fuselage, wing, and empennage architectures around weight, manufacturability, and stability goals.</li>
+        <li>Advised SMS leadership on structural architecture and analysis strategy, helping shape fuselage, wing, and empennage concepts around weight targets, manufacturability, and stability requirements.</li>
-        <li>Supported design and validation of the Warren-truss fuselage, truss-spar wing, and integrated horizontal and vertical stabilizers using SkyCiv, SolidWorks FEA, and static testing to meet factor-of-safety and stiffness targets.​</li>
+        <li>Supported the design and validation of a Warren-truss fuselage, truss-spar wing, and integrated empennage using SolidWorks, SkyCiv, SolidWorks FEA, and static load testing to meet stiffness and factor-of-safety goals.​</li>
-        <li>Assisted in refining manufacturing methods and test campaigns, including spar and fuselage load testing, connection design, and material selection to reduce empty weight while maintaining reliability.</li>
+        <li>Assisted in refining manufacturing methods and test campaigns, including spar and fuselage load testing, joint design, and material selection, enabling empty-weight reduction while maintaining structural reliability.</li>
       </ul>
     </div>
   </section>